Biennale College - Theatre 2014 has come to an end< Back

-The programme of the Biennale College - Theatre, the Biennale's strategic line which involves all disciplines and aims at training young artists, by offering them the opportunity to work alongside masters for the development of "creations", takes place in Venice from 30 July to 10 August.
-For this project the Director Àlex Rigola has invited playwrights, directors, actors, stage designers – all well-known personalities, mostly in their forties - the authors of a theatre where we can perceive the life of our time.
+The programme of the Biennale College - Theatre, the Biennale's strategic line which involves all disciplines and aims at training young artists, by offering them the opportunity to work alongside masters for the development of "creations", took place in Venice from 30 July to 10 August.
+For this project the Director Àlex Rigola invited playwrights, directors, actors, stage designers – all well-known personalities, mostly in their forties - the authors of a theatre where we can perceive the life of our time.
 With them, Venice and the Biennale become a workshop for creating art, a place for artistic encounter, where artists can get trained in contemporary styles.

 Biennale College - Theatre was divided into 8 workshops, conceived as an occasion for masters and young artists to give and receive feedback, and 6 residences, designated for young companies to work on their projects.